Openscapes/approach-guide/champions/pre-cohort-engage.md

 #### Email to decline

-Declinining nominees is the worst.
+Declining nominees is the worst.

 ::: {.callout-tip collapse="true"}
 ## Example email to decline nominees